chpc-tech-eval/scc/tutorial1/AzureREADME.md

 <img alt= " delete instances" src="./resources/compnode2.png"/>

-* Deleting Disks and Dissociating Public I
+* Deleting Disks and Dissociating Public IP

 By default, your VM's storage and Public IP address have been configured to linger even after deleting.
 However, if you would like to remove these as well, simply check the required boxes which appear on the window when confirming the deletion of your Instance.